Welcome to today's edition of the Rush 24-7 podcast.

 White House officials say they were taken aback by the intensity of the Democratic criticism of the president's references to 9-11.

-But they insist, Charlie, that the President will not back down from arguing that the war in Iraq is now an extension of the war that began then.
+But they insist, Charlie, that the president will not back down from arguing that the war in Iraq is now an extension of the war that began then.

-Well, they they shouldn't back down.
+Well, they shouldn't back down.

 These Democrats are all wrong.